zach-zabetakis/DQC/data/README.md

 `(I) defense` - defense bonus

 `(J) ability` - spell or skill that this shield mimics if used as an item

-## Recruit

-Monster recruits that may fight alongside you if you gain their trust and have in your possession a token of control.

-`(A) name` - nickname given to this monster

-`(B) species` - monster type, corresponds with name in monster file

-`(C) owner` - player controller, corresponds with name in character file

-`(D) status` - semicolon separated list of status ailments

-`(E) effects` - semicolon separated list of current in-battle spell/skill effects

-`(F) curr_HP` - current HP value.
-When HP reaches 0 the recruit is lost forever

-`(G) curr_MP` - current MP value.
-Required to cast spells

 ## Skill